 Please note that handling raw chiles that have been cut up can severely irritate your skin.
 I always recommend wearing gloves when working with raw chiles.

-Take care when buying your chiles at the grocery store, to notice whether they are 'mild,' 'medium,' or 'hot.'
+Hatch chiles and Anaheim chiles may be used interchangeably, but Hatch are often hotter.
+Take care when buying your chiles, to notice whether they are 'mild,' 'medium,' or 'hot.'
 The spiciness of your sauce will reflect your choice of chiles!
 And note that seeds add heat.
 So if you want a mild sauce, be sure to discard them.

 Feel free to use chicken stock or chicken broth in place of water if you prefer.